zebus3d/cython_learn/README.md

 # Normal Compilation:
 $ python3 setup.py build_ext --inplace

-In Unix use ".so" files (in windows ".pyd") these files are imported into your normal python code.
+In Unix use ".so" files, in windows ".pyd", these files are imported into your normal python code.

 # Automatic convert .pyx (inside is normal python) to .so compiled:
 # Because writing a setup.py each time is painful.